Seamon Glass: Postwar career

 Following the war Glass attended Santa Monica Junior College on the G.I.
 Bill where he became heavyweight boxing champion of the college; the experience leading him into amateur and professional boxing.

-He held a variety of jobs including Merchant Mariner, school teacher of English and Social Studies as well as guidance counselor at Fairfax High School in Los Angeles, bartender, newspaper columnist for the Santa Monica Independence and bodyguard for Darryl F. Zanuck's daughter Darrylin.
+He held a variety of jobs including being a seaman with the U.S. Merchant Marine, a school teacher of English and Social Studies as well as guidance counselor at Fairfax High School in Los Angeles, a bartender, a newspaper columnist for the Santa Monica Independence and a bodyguard for Darryl F. Zanuck's daughter Darrylin.

 Glass had a brief professional boxing career in 1960 in Los Angeles, compiling a record of 1–2. where he was sponsored by actress Anna Maria Alberghetti.

 Hollywood career

 When acting as a boxing instructor and sparring partner, Glass met many actors and Hollywood film people who wanted to box but did not want any damage to their faces or to be hurt.
 One of his clients was producer and director Fred Gadette who found him several acting roles and stunt work experiences.